More from Metadata

 Consistency Between Metadata and Artwork

-If you’re including titles on your artwork, then make sure it matches the “primary” language of your release.
-That means that if you’re releasing a project that’s in French (i.e. you’re singing in French on all the tracks) but you just want to have the titles translated to Arabic for your listeners located in Arab countries, then you must include the title in French (with latin alphabet) on the artwork.
+If you’re displaying the release title on your artwork, then make sure it matches the primary language of your release.
+That means that if you’re releasing a project that's primarily in French but you just want to have the titles translated to Arabic for your listeners located in Arab-speaking countries, then you must keep the title in French (with latin alphabet) on the artwork.

 The same applies to your artist name.
-If your artist name is Bill Murray (with latin characters) then that’s the name you must include in your artworks, not the translated versions.
+If your artist name is Bill Murray (with latin characters) then that’s the name you must display on your artwork, not the transliterated version.
+You cannot have a different artwork for each localized language.

-Once you’ve followed these guidelines, your titles will be ready.
-Please prepare the translations and contact us before you pay for your order.
-From there we’ll collect your translations and inform our team that your titles will need to be localized!
+Once you’ve followed these guidelines, your titles will be ready for localization.
+Please prepare the transliterations and contact us right after you've payed for your order.
+From there, our team will collect your transliterations and we'll inform the stores about the localization.

 The world is waiting for your music.
 Let’s make it happen!
 Sign up and start distributing now. 🔥 Get started